Editorial

 I want to thank Tosha Wilkes of the Business Council for International Understanding for inviting me to be with you today.
 I'd also like to welcome our business community, Ambassador Cynthia Perry and our honored guests from the African Development Bank to New York City.

 GOOD AFTERNOON.
 IT'S CERTAINLY A PLEASURE TO BE HERE, AND I APPRECIATE THE HONOR OF BEING ASKED TO ADDRESS THIS PRESTIGIOUS GROUP, FOR THE FIRST TIME, ON THE LATEST HAPPENINGS IN THE AIRLINE INDUSTRY, ON CAPITOL HILL, AND ITS IMPACT HERE AT HOME -- JFK AIRPORT.
+MORE IMPORTANTLY, I AM GLAD TO HAVE THE OPPORTUNITY TO REAFFIRM THE BOND THAT UNITES EVERYONE IN THIS ROOM ' WHICH IS OUR COMMITMENT TO THE FUTURE OF A HEALTHY AND PROSPEROUS COMMERCIAL AVIATION INDUSTRY.

 I’m happy to join with all of you once again for the annual conference of the Rainbow PUSH Wall Street Project.
 Let me begin by extending my best wishes to each of you for a happy, peaceful, and prosperous New Year.